 Figure 2.
 Predicted (lines) and observed data (dots) for the base DEBkiss model of M. menidia.
 The state variables are (A) total length (mm) over time (days), (B) cumulative reproduction (eggs) over time (days), (C) egg buffer mass (mg) over time (days), and (D) survival over time (days).
 Predicted data lines are calculated with the parameter values listed in Table 1.

-The length and reproductive data allowed us to calculate length at puberty (LVp), which in this model is the length at which egg production begins.
+The length and reproductive data allowed us to calculate length at puberty (LVp), which in the DEB literature is defined as the length at which egg production begins.
 We obtained WB0 from M. menidia egg dry weight data (Klahre, 1997) and calculated δM and dV from total length, egg diameter, and egg mass data (Cross et al., 2019; Klahre, 1997; Concannon et al., 2021).
 To calculate volume-specific maintenance costs (JvM), we used data on the rate of decrease in larval dry weight over a period of starvation in the congeneric species M. beryllina (Letcher and Bengtson, 1993).
 Borrowing from closely related species is a common practice in bioenergetic modeling when the species has similar habitat, life history, and physiology, as is the case here (Sibly et al., 2013; Bengtson, 1984).
 All M. menidia datasets came from experiments in which fish were fed ad libitum so f was set to 1.
 For experiments that exposed fish to different CO2 levels, we only used data from control groups to avoid potential stressor effects in the data.

 Data for the state variable total length were sourced from three studies.
 Length at hatching and 15 days post-hatching (dph) came from a study that reared M. menidia offspring in different static oxygen levels across two experiments (Cross et al., 2019).
 This provided data for control oxygen levels used in the base model and three reduced oxygen treatments (Table 2).
 The study featured two additional experiments that exposed offspring to fluctuating oxygen and CO2 levels but the control conditions were static, so we used total length data from these treatments for the base model as well (Cross et al., 2019).
 We sourced additional length data for the base model from control levels of experiments that exposed M. menidia offspring to ambient and elevated CO2 levels (Murray and Baumann, 2018; Murray and Baumann, 2020; Concannon et al., 2021).
 All total length data were obtained from fish maintained in static laboratory conditions at 24°C.